 3 Admire the building of Rennes City Hall

 The Baroque style Rennes City Hall was built after the 1720 Great Fire of Rennes, by outstanding architect Jacques Gabriel.
-It consists of two building joined by the clock tower.
+It consists of two buildings joined by the clock tower.
 One of the buildings houses Pantheon devoted to people killed in the First World War.
 Right under the clock is an empty niche, where once was a statue of Louis XV that was later destroyed.

 4 Visit the Brittany Parliament building